 Determination, enthusiasm, and the right strategy are imperative for success.
 Here are the top five reasons why you must include podcasting in your list of passive income sources:

 With the help of Podcasts, you are able to enter a completely new world of passive income.
 Remember that blogs and affiliate and social media marketing are all content-oriented and that they require the target audience to “read” the content.
 On the other hand, podcasts are easier to understand as they are heard, and do not require a lot of visual effort.

 When you upload a podcast on iTunes, you will get the attention of a completely new class of audience.
 If they like or believe in what you say, they will willingly follow you on other platforms, for example on your blog or social media accounts.
 And from there you can direct the traffic to your affiliate marketing campaign.
 See?
-This is how a comprehensive, inclusive and well-integrated Passive Income Strategy is implemented!
+This is how a comprehensive, inclusive, and well-integrated Passive Income Strategy is implemented!

 2. Learn about the Popularity of Your Niche

 Some people prefer reading blogs while others do not like spending hours hurting their eyes.
-Just open any of the podcasting apps, particularly those that belong to your niche, and you can see comments that are appreciating or depreciating. , is a sign that the business or the entrepreneur is making right connections and is attracting the attention of his or her target audience.
-Furthermore, the number of downloads also indicate how successful the podcast is to the target audience.
+Just open any of the podcasting apps, particularly those that belong to your niche, and you can see comments that are appreciating or depreciating. , is a sign that the business or the entrepreneur is making the right connections and is attracting the attention of his or her target audience.
+Furthermore, the number of downloads also indicates how successful the podcast is to the target audience.

 Let’s put it like this: podcasting helps you realize two important things:

 - The opportunity of attracting more of your target audience.

 3. Build an Intimate Relation with Your Target Audience